 Is a Heating Pad Good for Neck and Shoulder Pain?

-A neck heating wrap dilates blood vessels in the area and promotes blood circulation, which allows for more nutrients and pain-relieving blood components to arrive and speed up healing – naturally.
+A neck heating wrap dilates blood vessels in the area and promotes blood circulation, which allows more nutrients and pain-relieving blood components to arrive and speeds up healing naturally.

-Using thermal therapy via heating pads for neck and shoulder pain is relatively inexpensive, comfortable, easy to use, and effective.
+A neck warming pad is inexpensive, comfortable, easy to use, and effective.

-Heating pads can also be used in combination with other treatments, such as massage or stretching, to further reduce pain and improve mobility
+Heating pads can also be used in combination with other treatments, such as massage or stretching, to enhance the treatment and improve mobility.

 How to Choose a Heated Neck & Shoulder Wrap

-When you want to pick the best neck and shoulder heated wrap, you’ll have to check its size to see if it fits your neck, make sure it has various heat settings (to find the one you can tolerate), and make sure it is flexible and comfortable.
+When you want to pick the best neck warming pad, check its size to see if it fits your neck, make sure it has various heat settings (to find the one you can tolerate), and make sure it is flexible and comfortable.

 The cover needs to be soft and breathable, and the heating elements should be evenly distributed throughout the wrap.

-Make sure the closure is high quality because you don’t want a neck wrap that slips constantly and needs readjusting.
+Make sure the closure is high-quality to avoid a neck wrap that constantly slips and needs readjusting.

 Read: Are Infrared Heating Pads Better?

-The 6 Best Neck and Shoulder Heating Pads
+The 7 Best Neck Warming Pads & Wraps

 Most of the neck wraps you’ll find below are:

-• Designed especially for the neck and shoulder area, high-quality materials.
+- Designed especially for the neck and shoulder area, with high-quality materials.

 We’ve included special features for each neck warmer pad, pros and cons, and our fluff-free reviews to help you decide which one is the best for you.

-To get the full treatment potential, you can use the built-in loops and an optional elastic belt – that come inside the package.
+To get the full treatment potential, you can use the built-in loops and an optional elastic belt inside the package.

-With the easy-to-use controller, you can choose from 4 temperature settings (warm/low/medium/high) and the treatment time.
+With the easy-to-use controller, you can choose from 3 temperature settings (100-150°F) and the treatment time.

 This heat wrap is the ultimate pain and stress reliever after work, travel, or chronic neck pain.

-The cover is soft against the skin, and overall this is one of the best neck heating wraps on the market, with the best warranty (5 years!), and customer service.
+The cover is soft against the skin, and overall, this is one of the best neck heating wraps on the market.

 2. Sunbeam Renue – Tallest Collar

-The Sunbeam neck heating pad is designed as a full-coverage neck heating pad and covers most of the shoulders for most people.
+The Sunbeam neck heating pad is designed for full coverage and covers most of the shoulders, too (for most people).

 It has slightly weighted edges and a magnetic clasp for a secure fit, so it will stay put even if you walk around.